LucaIgnatescu/MarkdownReader/README.md

 2. (4 points) Next-Auth.Js
     * This one has been very difficult to research, as the migration of NextJS to the App router caused a lot of documentation to become obsolete.
 I believe this is a newer framework as well, so figuring it out has been quite difficult.
 Reference [3] was published as I was about to give up, so I was very lucky.
-    * Main idea is that you have to create an options object that configures your authenticator, specifying the type of authentication you want to use.
-I will be using `OAuth` with GitHub, but I might add more options later.
     * The whole point of NextAuth is that, after you configure the autenticator and call the main `NextAuth` function, it provides you out of the box with almost complete functionality.
-      * API endpoints to perform authentication, which are configurable (`/api/auth/signin` etc)
-      * Session management for both client and server components.
-Client components need to use the `useSession()` hook, while Server components have the easier `getServerSession()`.
-The session object needs to be configured in the authentication provider object.
-      * Middleware to protect routes.
+    * From the code example, I understand that the way to use it is as follows.
+You configure the `NextAuth` object with your OAuth provider (in this case GitHub), and export `{handlers, auth}`. `handlers` provides you with REST API routes to handle jwt based authentication, while `auth` is what retrieves the session status, both on the server and client.
+The session object can be modified with the `jwt` and `session` callbacks, which can be added in the configuration object.
     * All in all a very promising framework, but the documentation has to be one of the most confusing things I've ever had to read in my life.

 3. Showdown